What is Start Me Up?

 Who is behind Start Me Up?

 Start Me Up was founded and is run by Clare Harrison, a future of work enthusiast and former business editor with a degree in Politics, Philosophy and Economics from Oxford University.
-The program has been developed in conjunction with an experienced educational board comprising PhD students and experts from industry from over ten countries.
+The program has been developed in conjunction with an experienced educational board comprising PhD students and experts from industry from over five countries.

 What do the fees cover?